wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;Yes, I was always attracted by the idea of <span data-tippy-content="Non-violence; abstaining from hurting others in thought, words or deed.">ahimsa</span> (non-violence).

 **M:**&ensp;Primarily, *ahimsa* means what it says: “don't hurt”.
-It is not doing good that comes first, but ceasing to hurt, not adding to suffering.
+It is not doïng good that comes first, but ceasing to hurt, not adding to suffering.
 Pleasing others is not *ahimsa*.

 **Q:**&ensp;I am not talking of pleasing, but I am all for helping others.